artivis/artivis.github.io/content/en/post/2024/apt-cache.md

 Installing ROS 2, whether a minimal install or a full desktop one, will usually install a lot of packages.
-That the whole reason we're setting up a cache in the first place!
+That's the whole reason we're setting up a cache in the first place!

 So how can we point our new ROS 2 container to the proxy?
 The simplest solution is to install the [auto-apt-proxy] package.